vmsmith/CookBook/beans_foul_medames.md

 3. Add the garlic, and stir for about 30 seconds.
 4. Add the cumin and let it "bloom."
 5. Add the chopped tomatoes and harissa and cook for 8-10 minutes, until the tomatoes are "jammy."
+6. Add the fava beans, and perhaps a bit of chicken stock.
-6. Season with salt and pepper, and add a few drops of lemon juice.
+7. Season with salt and pepper, and add a few drops of lemon juice.
-7. Optional: Crack the egg(s) into it and cook them.
+8. Optional: Crack the egg(s) into it and cook them.
-8. Sprinkle with chopped parsley.
+9. Sprinkle with chopped parsley.